rust-lang/rfcs/0000-template.md

 # Rationale
 [rationale]: #rationale

-Discuss the *why* of your proposal.
+Discuss *why* your proposal is the way it is.
 You might want to include the following:

 - What are the trade-offs, drawbacks, and risks of this design?
 - Why is this design the best in the space of possible designs?
+- What alternative designs have been considered and what is the rationale for not choosing them?
 - How does this design fit into the bigger picture?
-- What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

 # Prior art